Gustav Eckstein (psychologist): In popular culture

 The character of Prof. Metz in Kaufman and Hart's 1939 play The Man Who Came to Dinner is based on Eckstein, only with cockroaches in the place of canaries.

 In the 1993 film Groundhog Day, Phil Connors, the character played by Bill Murray, is seen reading the book The Body Has a Head.
+The book can also be seen laying on the psychotherapist’s (played by Robin Williams) coffee table in the 1997 movie Good Will Hunting.